ivy-llc/ivy/docs/partial_source/contributing/setting_up.rst

    b.
 Clicking add interpreter (currently by clicking the ⚙ icon by the right side) which should open a new window.

    c.
-Choosing "virtualenv environment" from the left panel.
+Choosing "virtualenv environment" from the left panel
     Choose existing environment and add the path to python.
 The path to python can be found by :code:`where python` on Windows and :code:`which python` in Linux/Mac OS.

 Note: You may tick "Make available to all projects" so you will be able to find the interpreter from the conda/venv environment in any future projects.